-9.4.6 Operational Check of LCD (Function code 12) (User-accessible)
+9.4.6 Operational Check of LCD and Specifying of the LCD Type

+(Function code 12) (User-accessible)

 This function allows you to check whether the LCD works normally.
+It should be used to specify the LCD type if the 3.3-inch LCD unit or main PCB is replaced.